-- ➤ Self-Reflection Papers: An important component of leadership development is one's ability to engage in self-reflection.
-Each student will be required to submit a 3-page paper that takes a reflective approach to analyzing the factors and influences that have shaped who you are as a leader with regard to cultural intelligence.
+- Self-Reflection Papers: An important component of leadership development is one's ability to engage in self-reflection.
+Each student will be required to submit a 3-5 page paper that takes a reflective approach to analyzing the factors and influences that have shaped who you are as a leader with regard to cultural intellignece.
 The following questions may help guide your reflection: What do you value?
 Who or what has influenced your values?
 What factors have shaped how you engage with the world around you?
 What attributes and capabilities are most important to you?
 What are your strengths?
 How do you apply your strengths in leadership settings?
 In this paper, you should describe how your responses to one or more of these questions shape your leadership philosophy as well as incorporate relevant material from the course readings.
 This is worth 25% of your course grade. - Leadership Profile Project: The effectiveness of learning increases when students can create connections between their learning in the classroom and their life experiences (Knowles, Holton, & Swanson, 2005).
-The final project for the course will involve a 8-10 page paper that reflects on their own learning and development from the immersion experience.
-Students can draw from their self-reflection paper to demonstrate their learning from the experience.
+The final project for the course will involve a 10 -12 page paper that reflects on their own learning and development from the immersion experience.
 Students are to profile leadership theories, leadership concepts, and principles; and cultural intelligence concepts they observed while immersed in the experience that were depicted from the organizations they visited while abroad.
 The paper is to reflect their readings and research.
-The profile should use at least two leadership theories from the Northouse book to evaluate their individual leadership style.
-The leadership profile should not exceed 10 pages (including title page and references) and is worth 25% of the course grade. - For the ideas as well as their external perspectives on the city and the identified challenge.
+The profile should use at least two leadership theories from the Northouse book to evaluate the individual's leadership style.
+The group's leadership profile should not exceed 12 pages (including title page and references) and are worth 25% of the course grade. - Group Leadership Presentation: The students, working in small groups, will present their project ideas as well as their external perspectives on the city and the identified challenge.
 Students will receive immediate feedback on their idea, their group presentation and how they have worked as a collective group.
 After the pitch, the students reflect on the leadership skills and cultural intelligence they have developed and how they can use these to create change at the University at Albany, in their communities and in their future careers.
 The presentation guidelines will be provided in class and the presentation will be worth 25% of the course grade.

-Focused Dialogue: Students are expected to participate as active learners in the class and online through both quantity and quality of their involvement.
+Focused Dialoque: Students are expected to participate as active learners in the class and online through both quantity and quality of their involvement.
 All students are expected to attend class (in person and online, as appropriate).
 At times, conflicts may prevent a student from attending class.
 If a student does miss class, it is up to the student to obtain notes and other assignments from their peers.
 The focused dialogue grade (worth 25% of the course grade) will be assigned based on the quality of the individual and group discussions (e.g., integration and consideration of course readings); respect for other's views; and consideration of others (i.e., not "hogging" the conversation, holding side conversations, or talking when others are talking).

-One-Week Course (1 credit hour) Outline:
+3 Week Course (21 days) Outline: